crccheck/text-mix.js/README.md

 ## Usage

-### Library
+### Using it as a library

+Load `text-mix.min.js`.

-To get the half-way transition between two chunks of text, run:
+To get the a transition state between two chunks of text, run:
 ```
 textMix.textMix(text1, text2, amount)
 ```